 Dual Agency, Population Health and Professional Responsibility in Contemporary Healthcare Delivery

 A traditional ethic of medicine asserts that physicians have special obligations to individual patients with whom they have a clinical relationship.
-Professionalism requires that physicians uphold the best interests of patients while simultaneously insuring just use of health care resources.
-Yet contemporary trends in US healthcare financing like bundled payments seem to threaten traditional conceptions of special obligations of individual physicians to individual patients; their population-based focus sets a tone emphasizing responsibilities of physicians working within organizations to groups of patients served by those organizations.
-Likewise, while, population health has the potential to improve patient care and health outcomes for individual patients, specific population health activities may not be in every patient's best interest in every circumstance.
-This can create ethical tensions for individual physicians and other health care professionals practicing within health systems with population health strategies.
+Professionalism requires that physicians uphold patients' best interests while ensuring just use of health care resources.
+Yet contemporary trends in US healthcare financing, like bundled payments seem to threaten traditional conceptions of special obligations of individual physicians to individual patients; their population-based focus sets a tone emphasizing the responsibilities of physicians working within organizations to groups of patients served by those organizations.
+Likewise, while population health has the potential to improve patient care and health outcomes for individual patients, specific population health activities may not be in every patient's best interest in every circumstance.
+This can create ethical tensions for individual physicians and other healthcare professionals practicing within health systems with population health strategies.

 Dr. Tilburt is a professor of medicine and biomedical ethics at Mayo Clinic where he has been on staff since 2007.
 He trained in philosophy, internal medicine, and health services research.
 He studies and writes about ethics and professionalism while conducting grant-funded research on communication and decision making in healthcare delivery.
 He’s inspired by a desire to recover and reinvent human connection in industrialized healthcare, striving to insure care is meaningful and fitting.